Hurricane Tomas: Impact

-Barbados and the Windward Islands
+Lesser Antilles

 As Tomas passed 20 mi to the south of Barbados, it produced a wind gust of 63 mph, which damaged homes and power lines on the island.
 There were also reports of blown off roofs, impassable roads and uprooted trees.
 Later, a station on Saint Lucia recorded sustained winds of 48 mph, with gusts to 69 mph.
 There was widespread damage to homes and power lines.
 The winds destroyed the roof of a hospital and a school, with several trees and power lines blown down.
 Additionally, a station on Martinique reported sustained winds of 72 mph, with gusts to 108 mph.

 Saint Lucia arguably had sustained the worst damage from the storm overall.
 Throughout Saint Lucia, severe flooding and mudslides resulted in at least 7 fatalities confirmed by the Chief Medical Officer.
 According to a government minister, several other people were missing and buried in landslides.
 By the morning of November 2, two more fatalities were confirmed on the island.